Port Klang Free Zone

 Port Klang Free Zone (PKFZ) is a 1000 acre commercial and industrial zone established in 2004 in Malaysia.
 It is a regional distribution hub as well as a trade and logistics centre offering extensive distribution and manufacturing facilities.
 It is located along the Straits of Malacca, Port Klang, Klang, Malaysia.
 The PKFZ was previously managed by Jebel Ali Free Zone Authority (JAFZA).
 However, it was taken over and rebranded by a local company in 2007.
 The PKFZ offers various investment incentives to investors such as tax exemptions on most products and services, subsidies, allowing wholly foreign owned enterprises, free repatriation of capital and profits and incentives for research and development, training and export.

 Transport connections

 Port Klang is positioned to take advantage of the Kuala Lumpur International Airport.
 The KLIA Advance Cargo Center can handle one million tonnes of cargo annually with the capability to expand to 3 million tonnes per year.
 The center provides integrated logistics services.

 The Port is also closely linked to Northport and Westports in Port Klang, the 12th busiest port in the world.

+Financial problems

+Controversy began when the Malaysian Parliament's Public Accounts Committee met with the Port Klang Authority (PKA), because of dissatisfaction with huge cost overruns amounting to RM 3.5 billion (US$1.0748 billion) associated with the Port Klang Free Zone.
+The original cost of setting up the integrated free zone was supposed to be RM1.845 billion but increased to RM4.6 billion when the project was completed four years later.